projectsproto/sales_analytics_informatica/improved_sales_trasaction_md.md

-Okay, let's outline a complex Informatica IICS project for Sales Analytics using PostgreSQL as both source and target.
-This will be a multi-step process, starting with requirements, then data modeling, DDL, diagrams, pseudocode, and finally, a breakdown of the IICS mapping and workflow.
-This is a substantial undertaking, so we'll focus on a core set of functionalities.
+# Informatica IICS project for Sales Analytics using PostgreSQL as both source and target

 **Phase 1: Requirements & Scope**